 The books of the My Crime series are neither meant to justify nor condemn the inmates on whom they are written.
 Rather, the books of the My Crime series propose to candidly communicate the upbringing, life experience, and motivations of the incarcerated.

 The books of the My Crime series convey the life experiences of a range of persons involved in unlawful activity, from the 16 year old rock-cocaine dealer in East Oakland's Brookfield neighborhood to the perennially addicted suburban kid from Sunnyvale.
-Further, Jamie's work with inmates brought him into direct contact with persons from both California's male and female death row.
+Further, Jamie's work with the incarcerated brought him into direct contact with persons from both California's male and female death row.
 He has published three books from death row inmates.

 Jamie Dluzak is inspired and down to earth.
 He understands the real life pains and frustrations of citizens that don't live in the hills but walk the flat lands.
 He is gifted in having had a broad life experience and cherishes the ever important search for meaning.
 To the citizens of District 9 and beyond Jamie pledges to create unity in our communities.